aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `auto_snapshot_policy_id` - (Optional, Available in 1.92.0+) The id of auto snapshot policy for data disk.
 * `performance_level` - (Optional, Available in 1.124.3+) The performance level of the ESSD used as data disk.

+## Block spotPriceLimit

+The spotPriceLimit mapping supports the following:

+* `instance_type` - (Optional, Available in 1.151.0+) Resource type of an ECS instance.
+* `price_limit` - (Optional, Available in 1.151.0+) Price limit hourly of instance type, 2 decimals is allowed at most.

 ## Attributes Reference

 The following attributes are exported: